 The properties surrounding the subject site are all improved with single-family residences on lots of similar size and square footage.
 All adjoining development is within the R-1 zoning district.
 Based on a search of typical listing platforms such as Airbnb, VRBO, Booking.com, and Furnishedfinders.com the dwelling was identified as being a listed short-term rental.
-The applicant has indicated that the home has been listed as a STR since December 2024.
-In 2024 the dwelling has been used for 0 nights.
-The lack of online reviews corroborates that the dwelling has not been rented out.
+The applicant has indicated that the home has been previously used as a STR since 2023.
+In 2024 the dwelling was used for approximately 198 nights.
+Based on online reviews the dwelling has been actively listed and made available since January 2023 to the present.

 The adopted STR regulations provide standards by which potential negative impacts of operating the dwelling as an STR may be mitigated and afford a method of regulatory reporting/enforcement that prior to February 2024 were nonexistent within the City's municipal code.
 The regulatory standards ensure added scrutiny is placed on the dwelling's operation as a commercial use.
-Should violations of the regulatory provisions rise to the level of requiring action, such action may include, in addition to fines, revocation of the STR Certificate of Compliance.
+Should violations of the regulatory provisions raise to the level requiring action, such action may include, in addition to fines, revocation of the STR Certificate of Compliance.

-With the lack of identified/reported violations, there is nothing to suggest that the operation of the dwelling as a STR would be non-compliant or incompatible with the surrounding neighborhood.
-Based upon property owner notification letters, of the 19 surrounding parcels within 185-feet of the subject dwelling, it appears 18 dwellings are owner-occupied and 1 is a rental unit.
-Given the UDC definition of "family" all dwelling units surrounding the subject site, owner and renter occupied, would be permitted to be occupied by up to 3-unrelated individuals.
+The dwelling has been used as an STR without apparent incident.
+Given the lack of identified/reported violations, there is nothing to suggest that the continued operation of the dwelling as an STR would be non-compliant or incompatible with the surrounding neighborhood.
+Based upon property owner notification letters, of the 25 surrounding parcels within 185-feet of the subject dwelling, it appears 24 are owner-occupied and 1 is a rental unit.
+The 1 rental unit, per the UDC definition of "family" and the R-1 zoning, is permitted to be occupied by up to 3-unrelated individuals.